milanidavide/movo/README.md

 **`movoInstance.reset()`**

-Resets the Movo instance by re-querying the DOM elements.
+Resets the Movo instance by re-querying the DOM elements and resetting their states.

 **`movoInstance.destroy()`**